shun3168/moros-virtio/README.md

 # MOROS with VirtIO integration

 VirtIOGpu from virtio-drivers(0.9.0) is integrated and the implementations are made usable.
-See detail in the documentation (https://docs.rs/virtio-drivers/0.9.0/virtio_drivers/device/gpu/struct.VirtIOGpu.html).
+See detail in the documentation. (https://docs.rs/virtio-drivers/0.9.0/virtio_drivers/device/gpu/struct.VirtIOGpu.html)

 Additionally the following functions are implemented.